bsvensson/maps-app-javascript/README.md

 ## Usage

-Clone the repo and run `npm install`.
+* Clone the repo.
+* `npm install` - install the dependencies listed in packages.json in the local node_modules folder
   * _NOTE FOR WINDOWS USERS_ - You will need to install the [Windows-Build-Tools](https://github.com/felixrieseberg/windows-build-tools) to compile npm modules for this project. `npm install --global --production windows-build-tools`
 * `npm start` - compile application and run it in a local server at `http://127.0.0.1:8080`.
 * `npm run build` - compile application for deployment that can be viewed at `http://127.0.0.1:9000`.
 * `npm test` - run unit tests and code coverage with local chrome driver.